 Awards will range from $2,500 to the equivalent of tuition, fees, room, and board for four years.
-Recipients will be notified within two weeks of the event.
+Recipients will be notified within two weeks after the event.
 For more information on the types of scholarships available, visit the Office of Scholarships and Student Aid.

 Date, Time and Details